Thursday

 What is Restorative Yoga?

 Restorative yoga uses props to help support the body while you are in yoga asanas.
 The pose I'm doing in the photo is reclined supported Baddha Konasana (also known as cobbler's pose).
 By using a bolster (the firm red pillow I'm lying on) and two rolled blankets the pose becomes blissfully comfy.
+In a restorative yoga class poses are held longer -- about 3 to 5 minutes in the classes I teach.
+Sometimes I hold these poses much longer at home, especially when there's a fire going in the fireplace and some soft music on.

 Wednesday